A touchscreen with Apple CarPlay/Android Auto

 Electronic stability control, which can help control a skid.
 All new cars must have this feature.

-All Outbacks are covered by a three-year, unlimited kilometre warranty.
+All Outbacks are covered by a five-year, unlimited kilometre warranty.